-- Our school website www.west-boldon.co.uk contains a wealth of information about school life, including important information for parents and fun educational activities for pupils. - Our Facebook page West Boldon Primary is regularly updated with news and events. - Our mobile app is available from your app store.
-It is regularly updated with events, news and messages.
-Search for School Jotter and then our school once the app is downloaded - Letters are sent home - To discuss a specific issue, about your child, with their teacher, please contact the school office to make an appointment.
+- Our school website www.west-boldon.co.uk contains a wealth of information about school life, including important information for parents and fun educational activities for pupils. - Our Facebook page West Boldon Primary is regularly updated with news and events. - ClassDojo - Letters are sent home - To discuss a specific issue, about your child, with their teacher, please contact the school office to make an appointment.
 (0191 5362846)